 In this lesson, we’re going to cover the Korean question words.
-These are words that you can use to ask questions, which is really important for having conversations in Korean.
+You can use these words to ask Korean questions, which is really important for having a Korean conversation.

-Once you learn these Korean question words, you will be able to ask many questions from your Korean friends and also understand the questions they’ll want to ask you.
+Once you learn Korean question words from this lesson, you will be able to ask your Korean friends many questions and understand the questions they’ll want to ask you.

 Here is a free PDF guide that you can download and take with you: